 I tend to be in the more conservative circle.

 Sometimes people in the field get overly optimistic and they just project into the future without foreseeing any problems or obstacles.
 This, by the way, is a common human cognitive basis.
 It’s called the planning fallacy.
 Computer scientists working on these issues, when they see progress, they tend to be overly optimistic about how the progress will continue.
 They tend to project into the future.
 I think we should be more awake to the obstacles.

 It depends on exactly what we’re thinking about.
 It might be that what we expect is some kind of general intelligence that we attach more human behaviours, or human characteristics, to.
-It might be that we don’t need something that doesn’t even understand language.
+Or it might be that we don’t need something that doesn’t even understand language.
 But if we get a system that, by using a completely different way of solving problems, achieves the same thing, then we might have the same results as if we were able to create an artificial mind.

 For example, the Google driverless car.
 In around 2000, 2002 and 2004, people were saying this was really difficult to achieve, because it requires common sense.
-This is where AI always fails.
+This is where artificial intelligence always fails.
 One thing is to ask the computer to calculate.
 The other thing is to ask it to act in an environment.